- Process to Add i-SIP URN Number in SBI Net Banking

 iii) Cash is explained to be out of the income exempt from tax

 Suppose the person demonstrates that such cash deposit is out of the exempt income, which is not in line with the earlier ROIs.
-In that case, AO is directed to consider the explanation provided by the person and obtain relevant information (e.g. in the case of agricultural income- land records etc.) to form an appropriate view and quantify unexplained income.
+In that case, AO is directed to consider the explanation provided by the person and obtain relevant information (e.g., in the case of agricultural income- land records, etc.) to form an appropriate view and quantify unexplained income.

 iv) Cash received from identifiable persons

-• Where cash is received from identifiable persons (with PAN):
+- Where cash is received from identifiable persons (with PAN):

 The AO shall call for no additional information.
-CBDT has further added that in case of cash received as a gift, AO may see whether such gift is taxable in the hands of the recipient u/s 56(2) of the Act.
+CBDT has further added that in case of cash received as a gift, AO may see whether such gift is taxable in the hands of the recipient u/s 56(2) of the Act. - Where cash is received from identifiable persons (with PAN):

-After considering the explanation provided by the taxpayer, nature of business and earlier history, the AO will verify whether the cash receipts are in line with the standard practices of the concerned business as mentioned in their earlier returns of income.
+After considering the explanation provided by the taxpayer, the nature of the business, and earlier history, the AO will verify whether the cash receipts are in line with the standard practices of the concerned business, as mentioned in their earlier returns of income.
 Suppose such cash receipts are not in line with standard practices.
-In that case, the AO may call for additional information and documents such as monthly sales summary (giving a bifurcation of cash sales and credit sales), stock registers, bank statements etc. to identify suspicious cases of back-dating of cash sales or booking of fictitious sales, etc. and look out typically for the following:
+In that case, the AO may call for additional information and documents such as monthly sales summary (giving a bifurcation of cash sales and credit sales), stock registers, bank statements, etc., to identify suspicious cases of back-dating of cash sales or booking of fictitious sales, etc. and look out typically for the following:- Any abnormal rise in the percentage of cash sales during the period November-December 2016 or any past periods.

 - Demonetised currency was deposited multiple times during December end of 2016.